Best Online Engineering Programs in Oregon, OH (2026)

 Frequently Asked Questions

-How many accredited engineering programs are near Oregon, OH?
+How many accredited engineering schools are near Oregon, OH?

-Our directory lists 5 engineering programs within 100 miles of Oregon.
-The closest is University of Toledo in Toledo, OH (9.5 miles), and the farthest in our top picks is Siena Heights University (34.8 miles).
-0 of these programs are offered fully online.
+Our directory has 59 accredited schools offering engineering programs near Oregon.
+The closest is Owens Community College in Perrysburg, OH (7.2 miles), and the farthest in our top picks is Washtenaw Community College (43.7 miles).
+0 of the highlighted schools are flagged as offering distance education.

 What are the highest-paying engineering roles near Oregon?